Apple Valley: We’re business friendly (June 25, 2015)

 Here’s the layout for our new Civic Center Park.
 It’s master planned, so it’s better, unless you’re a tennis player.
 We spent so much buying the Country Club that we didn’t have any money left over for tennis courts.
 Sorry.

 Here’s the new play area in the new Civic Center Park.
-Originally, we were going to protect our little tykes with that really expensive, thick poured-in-place rubber play surface stuff, but we spent so much buying the Country Club it turned out that wood splinters work just as well.
+Originally, we were going to protect our little tykes with that really expensive, thick poured-in-place rubber play surface stuff, but after we spent so much buying the Country Club we discovered that wood splinters work just as well.
 Better, actually.

 Here are the new dog parks in the new Civic Center Park.
 Dog parks are important here in the high desert because there’s so little open space.
 Plus, they’re better, just like us.